wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **Q:**&ensp;Conviction by repetition?

 **M:**&ensp;By self-realisation.
-I found that I am conscious and happy absolutely and only by mistake I thought I owed being-consciousness-bliss to the body and the world of bodies.
+I found that I am conscious and happy absolutely and only by mistake I thought I owed beïng-consciousness-bliss to the body and the world of bodies.

 **Q:**&ensp;You are not a learned man.
 You have not read much and what you read, or heard did perhaps not contradict itself.
 I am fairly well educated and have read a lot and I found that books and teachers contradict each other hopelessly.
 Hence whatever I read or hear, I take it in a state of doubt.
 “It may be so, it may not be so”, is my first reaction.
 And as my mind is unable to decide what is true and what is not, I am left high and dry with my doubts.
 In <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">Yoga</span> a doubting mind is at a tremendous disadvantage.